Table of Contents

 The housing cost calculation takes into consideration the price of homes and the interest rate.

 For income, NAHB uses the annual median family income estimates for metropolitan areas published by the Department of Housing and Urban Development.
 NAHB assumes that a family can afford to spend 28 percent of its gross income on housing; this is a conventional assumption in the lending industry.
 That share of median income is then divided by twelve to arrive at a monthly figure.

-On the cost side, NAHB receives every month a CD of sales transaction records from CoreLogic.
-The data include information on state, county, date of sale, and sales price of homes sold.
-The monthly principal and interest that an owner would pay is based on the assumption of a 30 year fixed rate mortgage, with a loan for 90 percent of the sales price (i.e., 10 percent downpayment).
+On the cost side, NAHB receives a CD of sales transaction records from CoreLogic every month.
+The data include information on the state, county, date of sale, and sales price of homes sold.
+The monthly principal and interest that an owner would pay is based on the assumption of a 30-year fixed-rate mortgage, with a loan for 90 percent of the sales price (i.e., 10 percent down payment).
 The interest rate is an average of the 30-year fixed effective rate from Freddie Mac’s Primary Mortgage Market Survey during that quarter.
-In addition to principal and interest, cost also includes estimated property taxes and property insurance for that home.
-This is based on metropolitan estimates of tax and insurance rates from the the most recent American Community Survey.
+In addition to principal and interest, the cost also includes estimated property taxes and property insurance for that home.
+This is based on metropolitan estimates of tax and insurance rates from the most recent American Community Survey.
 Mortgage insurance is not currently a component of the HOI.

 Therefore, for each record, there is an estimated monthly cost and available income share.
 The HOI is the share of records in a metropolitan area for which the monthly income available for housing is at or above the monthly cost for that unit.

 The Effect of Interest Rates on Affordability